 Unfortunately, until the WebXR API is formally finished and integrated into the web browsers, it will be difficult to make use of it.
-One can install special versions of some of the browsers that support a preliminary version of the WebXR API, but getting customers to install these browsers is out of the question.
+You can install special versions of some of the browsers that support a preliminary version of the WebXR API, but getting customers to install these browsers is out of the question.

 AR QUICK FACTS